nachotacos69/WikiEater/Mission Parameters/en_mat.tr2.md

-# TOPIC - ARAGAMI ORACLE
+# TOPIC - ARAGAMI MATERIAL

 # Understanding the column names and purposes